 Representatives from the two education groups who attended the meeting also expressed that they will continue to conclude the experience obtained from the class resumption work and prepare well for the class resumption of the rest of the educational stages.
 Also attending the meeting were the Deputy Directors of the DSEJ, Leong Vai Kei and Kong Chi Meng; representatives of the Chinese Educators Association--President Chan Hong, Chairperson of the Board of Directors Cheang Hong Kuong, Supervisor Kou Kam Fai, Vice President Lai Sai Kei, Vice Chairperson of the Board of Directors Vong Kuoc Ieng; and representatives of Macao Catholic Schools Association included President Fr.
 Chow Pak Fai, Chairperson of the Board of Directors Wong Piu, Supervisor Pun Chi Meng, Treasurer Sr. Luk Kam Lee and Chan Teng Fong.

-Source of news release: Education and Youth Affairs Bureau (D.S.E.J.)
+Source of news release: Education and Youth Development Bureau (D.S.E.D.J.)